-Should I sell my home first and then buy a new one?
-Or should I buy a new home before I sell?
-Every homeowner looking to move will face this question eventually.
-There is no right or wrong answer to this that fits all, as the decision to buy a new home or sell one’s home first differs from person to person and every situation is unique.
-It also depends on the city; no less on the neighbourhood, too.
+Should you sell your home first and then buy a new one?
+Or should you buy a new home before you sell?
+There is no right or wrong answer to this as the decision to buy a new home or sell one’s home first differs from person to person and every situation is unique.
+Let's have a look at a few situations that might help you decide.

 You risk owning two homes including mortgages, utilities, property taxes, etc. if you buy a new property first but are not able to sell the old one.
 This makes the task of selling your current home more taxing and at times distressing.
 Besides, banks rarely ‘bridge finance’ a property if it does not have a bona fide Agreement of Purchase and Sale on it.

 Though it is a tough market out there these days, it is still a seller's playground.
-And if the house is not selling, first you have to identify the reasons as well factors that are resulting in potential buyers shying away.
+So if the house is not selling, first you have to identify the reasons that are resulting in potential buyers shying away.

 As per our experience, one usually prominent issue in such cases is the pricing of the property.
 So make sure the price is right when you list and don't compare yourself to your neighbours and what they got for their house three or four months ago.
 Be realistic.